tailhq/DynaML/kernels.md

 ![kernel]({{site.baseurl}}/images/kernel.png)

 _Positive definite_ functions or _positive type_ functions occupy an important place in various areas of mathematics, from the construction of covariances of random variables to quantifying distance measures in _Hilbert spaces_.
-Symmetric positive type functions defined on the cartesian product of a set with itself $$K: E\timesE \rightarrow \mathbb{R}$$ are also known as _kernel_ functions in machine learning.
+Symmetric positive type functions defined on the cartesian product of a set with itself $$K: E \times E \rightarrow \mathbb{R}$$ are also known as _kernel_ functions in machine learning.
 They are applied extensively in problems such as.

 1. Represent non-linear behavior in SVM models: _SVM_ and _LSSVM_
 2. Quantify covariance between input patterns: _Gaussian Processes_